cfshi/coronavirus/MREB.app.md

 Effective communication and hehaviral responses during health crises are crucial as past outbreaks (e.g., SARS and H1N1) have reminded us of.
 There has been a few studies on COVID-19 and mental health; the interactions between health communication and public behaviour are critical for control of COVID-19 and have not yet been examined.
 Understanding public attitudes, disease knowledge, and behaviour has the potential to help us improve the control strategies for the current COVID-19 pandemic and future epidemics.

-__CS__: revised.

 # 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.
 The primary goal of this study is to characterize what COVID-19 knowledge the public has and the pattern of responses to the pandemic in relation to the government policy.
 There are two main question areas in this proposed study:
 * What are people’s knowledge of COVID-19?
 * How are people behaving in response to COVID-19 and government's policy of controlling the outbreak?

-__JD__: Do we need to ask people about the guidance present in their jurisdiction (country, state or province)?
-Are we planning to look at their answers in the light of the jurisdiction that they are in?
-If a person is from a place where the rules are different should we interpret their behaviour differently?

-__CS__ That's a good question.
-My thought is to analyse data based on country they live within the last 6 months.
-We can ask for zip code but I'm afraid it will get too complicated beyond my (our) ability to parse.
-Analyses at a national level might not be perfect but I feel it should give us a good picture.
-Does that make sense statistically?

 # 9.1 What is the approximate number of participants required for this study?
 _Where applicable, also provide a rationale for your choice in sample size